Global Warming

 The Heat is On: Global Climate Change Revisited

-Written by: Lisa Ayers Lawrence, Virginia Sea Grant, Virginia Institute of Marine Science
+Written by: Laura Rose & Lisa Ayers Lawrence, Virginia Sea Grant, Virginia Institute of Marine Science

 Summary